 Kusatsu is one of the most famous hot spring resorts in Japan, especially for its water’s health benefits which are said to cure any kind of illness, except for lovesickness.
 The hot water field known as yubatake is the symbol of Kusatsu.
 A total of 32,000 liters of hot water gushes out of the hot spring per minute, and yubatake in the centre of the town is the place where the piping hot water is cooled down.
 Especially during the night, yubatake is a popular photo spot with beautiful lightings.
 There are many souvenir shops, eateries, and ryokan (traditional inn) close to the yubatake so that people can enjoy exploring the area.

-Right next to the yubatake in the Netsunoyu building where you can see a yumomi performance, which is the traditional method to cool down Kusatsu’s hot spring water by stirring the water with large wooden paddles.
+Right next to the yubatake in the Netsunoyu building where you can see a yumomi performance, which is the traditional method to cool down the piping hot Kusatsu spring water by stirring the water with large wooden paddles.

 When you visit Kusatsu don’t forget to try the famous Kusatsu onsen tempura, especially those with maitake mushrooms, they are delicious!